bcornec/hybrid-workshop/pwd_readme.md

 	![](./images/windows75.png)

+## Environment Variables
+Environment variables have been set on each of your cluster hosts to make the lab easier to navigate.

+The variables are as follows:

+* `$UCP_HOST` = The fully qualified domain name (FQDN) of your UCP server
+* `$DTR_HOST` = The FQDN of your DTR server
+* `$WIN_HOST` = The FQDN of your Windows host
+* `$USER` = Your user name for these labs

+As noted above the actual values for each of these variables is also displayed in the PWD interface.

 ## <a name="task1"></a>Task 1: Configure the Docker EE Cluster

 The Play with Docker (PWD) environment is almost completely setup, but before we can begin the labs we need to do two more steps.
 First we'll add a Windows node to the cluster, and then we'll create two repositories on the DTR server.